istio/istio.io/content/en/about/contribute/review/index.md

 - Style: Content adheres to the [Google developer style guide](https://developers.google.com/style).
 - Graphic assets: Diagrams follow the Istio [diagram creation guide](/about/contribute/diagrams/).\
 - Code samples: Content provides relevant, testable, and working code samples.
-- Boilerplate: Content follows a content reusability strategy through boilerplate text.
+- Content reuse: Any repeatable content follows a reusability strategy using boilerplate text.
 - Glossary: New terms are added to the glossary with clear definitions.